AbhishShar21ma/Necessary-Git-commands/README.md

 For pushing this fil on github we will do "git remote add origin and then ssh address"

-now for checking this was pushed or not we will run git remote -v command and it will show me the details of pushing
+now for checking this was pushed or not we will run git remote -v command and it will show me the details of pushing.